 like patterned blouses on big women careening

 she is a ghost town that cannot be resettled.

-She is some war on your history test, one you forget
+She is a question about war on your history test, you forget the date

 but when graded on a scale it never matters,

 Tearing at each page she whips

 confused at the quiet imagery which claims to be

 baby-soft but hangs in the air like the remains

 of a rioting feather bed in movies about sleepovers